Using a Field Spectrometer

 Kaolinite and halloysite are both dioctahedral 1:1 layer silicates and hydrated aluminum silicates.
 They are similar in genesis, structure and composition.
 Kaolinites and halloysites have the same chemical composition except that halloysite has a higher water content.
 Kaolinites have a platy sheet structure while halloysites can display tubular, spheroidal or platy morphologies.

-Working with an oreXpress or SR-6500 field spectrometer from Spectral Evolution, a geologist can distinguish kaolinite from halloysite in the field by scanning at an outcrop, bench or pit.
+Working with an oreXpress, RS-5400 or SR-6500 field spectrometer from Spectral Evolution, a geologist can distinguish kaolinite from halloysite in the field by scanning at an outcrop, bench or pit.
 The spectrometers are also used to quickly scan core and save the data in a core shack.

-The oreXpress and SR-6500 spectrometers cover the spectral range from 350-2500nm.
-The oreXpress offers high resolution/high sensitivity, while the SR-6500 is an ultra high resolution instrument.
-Both are designed for field use with a rugged and durable chassis, battery power for a full day of scanning and a backpack for portability.
+The oreXpress, RS-5400 and SR-6500 spectrometers cover the spectral range from 350-2500nm.
+The oreXpress offers high resolution/high sensitivity, The RS-5400 offers higher resolution while the SR-6500 is an ultra high resolution instrument.
+They are designed for field use with a rugged and durable chassis, battery power for a full day of scanning and a backpack for portability.
 They can be equipped with contact probes to provide consistent illumination for scanning your samples.
 These spectrometers are available with EZ-ID mineral identification software and access to three mineral spectral libraries: the USGS library and the optional SpecMIN and GeoSPEC libraries for a total of 2600 spectra of over 1000 minerals.
 EZ-ID allows a geologist to perform un-mixing of minerals in a sample using match regions to focus on different absorption features for different minerals.

 The oreXpress with the exclusive Miniprobe‘s 3mm spot size for field or core shack use.